Teamwork Interview Questions

 On the other hand, personal activities like team sports, group activities and other social clubs may very well mean that your candidate has a totally different take on the concept of ‘being part of a team’.

 This is a teamwork interview question directly related to a person’s management skills.
-The definition of ‘leading a team’ will obviously vary from person to person That said, asking if they’ve ever done so can lead to other questions about leadership and management experience.
+This could mean taking charge of an entire team, or leading a small group project as project manager.
+That said, hiring managers who ask candidates about leading teams in their last job, can lead to other questions about leadership and management experience in their overall professional life.

 When asking this question, enquire about the success of the team.
 What was the goal of the team that they managed, and were those goals achieved?
 Was it a team with a one-off goal, or a team that had regular, varying and recurring goals?